Catia Faria: Philosophy

 Faria is critical of the environmentalist view that nature should be left alone and argues that environmentalists intervene in nature constantly for anthropocentric benefit and to further their own aims; she asserts that animal and environmental ethics are incompatible because of their differing moral consideration of non-human animals.
 Faria claims that those who reject speciesism should give moral consideration to the well-being and interests of non-human animals in the wild, as sentient beings, and work towards reducing their suffering due to natural causes.

 Faria argues that both intersectional feminism and antispeciesism are necessary in the fight for equality and justice.
-She is the originator of "xenozoopolis", a hybrid of xenofeminism and antispeciesism, which calls for the abolition of the "human-alien binary".
-Faria also asserts that a feminist approach towards antispeciesism implies veganism.
+She is the originator of the concept of "xenozoopolis"; a hybrid of xenofeminism and antispeciesism, which calls for the abolition of the "human-alien binary".
+Faria also asserts that a feminist approach towards antispeciesism implies a commitment to veganism.

 Faria distances herself from ecofeminism, which she criticises for its view that the main source of harm for non-human animals in the wild is patriarchal culture and that the best way to help them is through conservation, as this is built on the premise that nature and natural processes are idyllic for non-human animals.
 Faria argues that this view of nature is inaccurate and that suffering is commonly experienced by these individuals.
 She asserts that while we should replace the existing male paradigms of intervention in nature, such as hunting, this does not mean that the solution is non-intervention.
 She instead contends that we should work towards helping these individuals.